 - Take part, if necessary, in staff appointment panels, admission and exclusion panels and more rarely staff discipline and grievance hearings.

-As a governor you can demonstrate your commitment to the school by:
+As an Academy Committee Member you can demonstrate your commitment to the school by:

 - Showing an interest and participating in many of the schools activities